henryjrobinson/vibe-agents/docs/architecture/tool-architecture.md

 ## Security and Ops
 - Helmet, CORS, and rate limiting enabled for API routes.
-- CORS allows localhost, Netlify, and Render domains.
+- CORS allows localhost and Render domains.
 - Sensitive data handling: only meaningful extractions are persisted.

 ## Future Work